 Smart Contract technology has come a long way over the years.
 However, many people remain unaware of this technology or have heard of it, yet fail to understand what it can accomplish through the use of computers.
 What are smart contracts?
 How do they benefit individuals and organizations?
 What is the future of this technology?
-These are only three of the many questions one may have when they hear the term Smart Contract, and there are numerous others.
+Can a secure dataroom be useful within this technology?
+These are only some of the many questions one may have when they hear the term Smart Contract, and there are numerous others.

 What Are Smart Contracts?

 Wouldn’t it be nice to eliminate the middleman when conducting a wide variety of transactions?
 Smart Contract technology allows users to do exactly this.
 With this type of contract, assets can be exchanged with no need for a middleman, and the transaction is completely transparent and conflict free.
 They are similar to other legal agreements in that they establish the rules and penalties relating to the arrangement, but they also enforce these obligations.

 How does this differ from a traditional agreement?
 Smart Contract technology allows the terms of the agreement to be written into computer code, and the code and agreements are maintained in a distributed, decentralized blockchain network.
 Originally created for bitcoin, the technology is now used for a variety of other purposes.
 Any transaction a person wishes to complete without the help of the legal system, some type of external enforcement mechanism or central authority, may be carried out with the help of this technological advance.

 The Depository Trust and Clearing Corporation opted in 2017 to make use of Smart Contract technology to process in excess of $1.5 quadrillion in securities.
 Doing so helped to save the organization money by reducing communication problems and improving workflow.
 Independent processing discrepancies were eliminated, thus minimizing the risk of expensive lawsuits and delays in settlements.